Shane Drumgold: Career

 Drumgold left school in 1980 at the age of fifteen, starting as a telegram boy for Australia Post in April 1984 in Penrith, New South Wales.
 He then worked as a postman in Gloucester, New South Wales from September 1986.
 He was promoted from postman to postal clerk and then to senior postal clerk.
 In September 1994 he was promoted to postal manager at the Canberra Parliament House post office, then the Canberra Civic post office.
 In September 1999 he resigned from Australia Post to pursue full time legal studies.

-Between December 1999 and January 2001 Drumgold worked as a part time legal officer at the South Eastern Aboriginal Legal Services in Canberra. in 2001 he published on indigenous custody rates.
+Between December 1999 and January 2001 Drumgold worked as a part time legal officer at the South Eastern Aboriginal Legal Services in Canberra, and in 2001 he published a study on indigenous custody rates.
 In April 2002, Drumgold commenced working as a Prosecutor at the Australia Capital Territory Office of the Director of Public Prosecution.
 He worked part time as a tutor at the Australian National University.
 He continued this role until his appointment as Director of Public Prosecutions in January 2019.

 In 2006 to 2007 Drumgold took leave from the Office of the Director of Public Prosecutions to work as a Public Defender in the Solomon Islands.
 This was part of the Regional Assistance Mission to the Solomon Islands during which time he defended murder trials: